Holt to Newsmax: 'Battlefield Realities' In Play With Russia-Ukraine Conflict

 Trump's threats of sanctions against Russia and secondary sanctions on countries that do business with Russia are the primary leverage Trump can use, said Holt.

-“President Trump holds the ultimate trump card, because if they (European nations) reject what the United States is working out with Russia, then Macron and Starmer (European leaders) and the rest of them will be the ones holding the bag, because President Trump can just pull up stakes and say, 'we did every single thing possible to end this war,'" he said.
+"President Trump holds the ultimate trump card, because if they [European nations] reject what the United States is working out with Russia, then [French President Emmanuel] Macron and [U.K. Prime Minister Keir] Starmer and the rest of them will be the ones holding the bag, because President Trump can just pull up stakes and say, 'we did every single thing possible to end this war,'" he said.

 And Holt said if it reaches that point, the European nation leaders enjoying Russian energy and products already know what they may then face.